 Supplemental Figure 1: Diagnostic outcomes reported in included citations

-Supplemental Figure 2: Crude incidence rate per 100,000 person-years for all psychotic disorders in the Republic of Ireland

-Legend: 100 kpy: 100,000 person-years

-Supplemental Figure 3: Crude incidence rate per 100,000 person-years for all psychotic disorders in the Republic of Ireland, by sex

-Legend: 100 kpy: 100,000 person-years

-Supplemental Figure 4: Crude incidence rate per 100,000 person-years for non-affective psychotic disorders in the Republic of Ireland

-Legend: 100 kpy: 100,000 person-years

-Supplemental Figure 5: : Crude incidence rate per 100,000 person-years for non-affective psychotic disorders in the Republic of Ireland, by sex

-Legend: 100 kpy: 100,000 person-years

-Supplemental Figure 6: Crude incidence rate per 100,000 person-years for non-affective psychotic disorders in the 3-county study,40 by age group and sex
+Supplemental Figure 2: Crude incidence rate per 100,000 person-years for non-affective psychotic disorders and schizophrenia in the 3-county study,40 by age group and sex

-Legend: 100 kpy: 100,000 person-years
+Legend: 100 kpy: 100,000 person-years.
+(A) Non-affective psychotic disorders; (B) Schizophrenia

-Supplemental Figure 7: Crude incidence rate per 100,000 person-years for schizophrenia in the Republic of Ireland, by sex
+Supplemental Figure 3: Funnel plot to assess small study effects in citations of the incidence of schizophrenia in the Republic of Ireland, 1974-2016

+Legend: 100 kpy: 100,000 person-years.
+Funnel plots can be used to assess the possibility of small study effects (i.e. publication bias) in the observed literature.
+Evidence that small study effects may be present is apparent when the data points are asymmetrically distributed around the pooled effect (solid black vertical line), often with small studies (towards the left on the x-axis) with large standard errors (i.e. small sample sizes, lower on the y-axis) missing from the bottom left quadrant of the figure.
+Here we see no evidence of small studies reporting small effects (lower left hand quadrant) missing, although the small number of data points (N=8) make it difficult to draw definitive conclusions.

-Legend: 100 kpy: 100,000 person-years Supplemental Figure 8: Crude incidence rate per 100,000 person-years for schizophrenia in the 3-county study,40 by age group and sex
+Supplemental Figure 4: Crude incidence rate per 100,000 person-years for schizophrenia in the Republic of Ireland, by sex

 Legend: 100 kpy: 100,000 person-years

 Supplemental Table 1: PRISMA statement